ishapiro/diamonds/README.md

     d.
 Select the radio button in the top of the "Test as add-on" window, next to the spreadsheet you selected in step C
     e.
 Select the configuration options from the Add On menu within your spreadsheet
     f.
 Save your account credentials or API Key, as well as a date range.
-    f.
+    g.
 MAKE SURE you set the debug configuration option to YES, and save.
-    g.
-Via the Add On menu, select any of the reporting options to.
+    h.
+Via the Add On menu, select any of the reporting options to see that dashboard/report.

     When you are ready to debug since your configuration has been saved you can now run directly from the script IDE.